apache/pekko/docs/src/main/paradox/additional/rolling-updates.md

 on the new nodes, without waiting for rebalance actions.

-You should also enable the @ref:[health check for Cluster Sharding](../typed/cluster-sharding.md#health-check) if you use Akka Management.
+You should also enable the @ref:[health check for Cluster Sharding](../typed/cluster-sharding.md#health-check) if you use Pekko Management.
 The readiness check will delay incoming traffic to the node until Sharding has been initialized and can accept messages.

 The `ShardCoordinator` is itself a cluster singleton.